 LUFTHANSA Group (Lufthansa, Swiss, EuroWings) - Austrian will follow

-Lufthansa only accepts service dogs that are trained by specific organisations.
-This does not include ESAeurope, as we only confirm according to US DoT standard.
+Lufthansa now also accepts dinest dogs (psychiatric service dogs) that are trained according to US DoT standards.
 The following links provide information:

 Norwegian currently allows ESA’s (as of March 2021)

 SAS Airlines allows ESA animals on board (as of March 2021)

 Sun Express currently allows ESA’s (as of March 2021)